PriyaChandra29/Mini-project-using-css/README.md

 # Mini-project-using-css
-A simple slider is made using css
+A simple slider is created using HTML and CSS